 Sapporo is the capital and the largest city on Japan’s northernmost prefecture of Hokkaido.
-(It’s also one of the host cities for the 2019 Rugby World Cup).
 Come up north for good food and drinks, namely Japan’s freshest and tastiest seafood, delicious chocolate and craft beer, as well as a pretty town dotted with lots of green spaces and Meiji-era architecture.
 Start the day right at Asaichi, Sapporo’s fish market that rivals Tokyo’s Tsukiji Market (in its heyday) and end it right at the famous Ramen Alley for a bowl of Sapporo’s own creation, miso ramen.
 Come evening, head to Susukino, the nightlife district that never sleeps.
 Lastly, Hokkaido’s capital also recently developed a thriving art and design scene, which can be experienced by visiting its plentiful museums and galleries.

 Getting to Sapporo